derekjj/2020-05-20-tell-your-story-in-data/Readme.md

 Star [our Github repo](https://github.com/Mintbean/MintbeanPlatform) and read what it's all about!
 Then go visit the [Issues Tab](https://github.com/MintbeanHackathons/MintbeanPlatform/issues) to see how to contribute!

+## Want to gain valuable work experience by volunteering for a good cause?

+You can earn valuable experience by volunteering for charities, not-for-profits and open source projects.
+This is a great way to add to your resume, bridge employment gaps, and grow your network.

+If you're interested, please contact Jennifer Tang through direct message on Discord.

 # Good luck!